mnky9800n/data-analysis-tools/README.md

 # python-data-anaylsis-tools
-A collection of methods, classes, etc. that I have written to make plotting easier.
+A collection of stuff that I have written to make science easier.

 ### Plotting